- amiodarone hydrochloride

 Since amiodarone is a substrate for CYP3A4, drugs or substances that inhibit these isoenzymes may decrease the metabolism and increase the serum concentration of amiodarone.

 Known inhibitors of CYP3A4 like protease inhibitors (indinavir), histamine H2 antagonists (cimetidine), macrolide antibiotics (clarithromycin), azol antifungals (ketoconazole, itraconazole) can increase plasma levels of amiodarone.
-When changing from intravenous amiodarone to oral amiodarone the consumption of grapefruit juice should be avoided since it can increase the plasma levels of amiodarone.

 Drugs and substances that stimulate the synthesis of CYP3A4 (enzyme inducers) may lead to low amiodarone serum levels and potential decrease in efficacy.
 Reported examples of this interaction include antibiotics (rifampicin).
 The use of St. John's Wort (Hypericum perforatum) in patients receiving amiodarone could result in reduced amiodarone levels.